mcdonnez/data-science-example/README.md

 Also if you want to practice more I recommend using [Kaggle.com](https://www.kaggle.com/) They host competitions with real life data sets that you can try your skills at.

+## TODO

+Project initially built for the Data Science U Club

+Goals:
+* Real life problem with data science

+Parameters:
+* Some but not all have experience coding/scripting
+* 1 hour
+* Workshop with a dataset and python and R scripts

+TODO:
+* Select a Dataset
+* Select an analysis to perform
+* Write a Python script that does the hard stuff
+* Set out with a couple more improvements to perform on the dataset